-Federal Programs Director/Parent Involvement Coordinator provides requests for revisions to principals through email in regards to checklist components, as well as a face to face meeting during the Mid-year Review.
+Federal Programs Director/Parent and Family Engagement Coordinator provides requests for revisions to principals through email in regards to checklist components, as well as a face to face meeting during the Mid-year Review.
 Missing items or items in need of revision are returned electronically to the principal and revision notes are made and highlighted in the body of the plan.
 These items are rechecked when the revised plan is re-submitted.
-The Federal Programs Staff supports schools in developing, revising, implementing and coordinating school improvement /schoolwide plans and parent involvement plans and compacts through trainings, email and phone calls.
-The Federal Programs Staff is available to principals with help in finding solutions to challenges related to instructional strategies, parent involvement, professional learning, and budgets.
+The Federal Programs Staff supports schools in developing, revising, implementing and coordinating school improvement /schoolwide plans and parent and family engagement plans and compacts through trainings, email and phone calls.
+The Federal Programs Staff is available to principals with help in finding solutions to challenges related to instructional strategies, parent and family engagement, professional learning, and budgets.